 Nodeletter is a Node.js module that is used for creating email newsletters.

-nodeletter is a Node.js module that can be used for creating email newsletters.
+nodeletter is a Node.js module that is used for creating email newsletters.

 nodeletter requires the following modules:

-This Node module is intended for developers/designers tasked with creating a unique newsletter design for email.
-Normally services like MailChimp, etc., are good routes to go for such efforts.
-But, if you're stuck creating a solution from scratch to handle through some distribution service, that usually means you're in for a lot of trivial work, including:
+This Node module is intended for developers/designers tasked with creating a unique newsletter design.
+Normally services like MailChimp, etc., are good routes to go as one stop shops.
+But if you're stuck creating a solution from scratch to handle through some mailer service, that usually means you're in for a lot of trivial work, including:

-nodeletter attempts to solve at least some of these problems from the get go, or at least make your life easier.
-A more over-arching goal is to make newsletter development more akin to common web development.
+nodeletter attemps to solve at least some of these problems from the get go, particularly the ones that involve the design, development, and generation of email newsletters.
+It should make newsletter development mare akin to common web development.

-nodeletter separates newsletter creation into concerns you're used to when developing for the front-end interwebz.
+nodeletter separates newsletter creation into concerns you're used to when web developing.

-Render modes refer to sets of behavior by which *nodeletter will render an existing email template.
-By default, the following render modes are supplied (and are overrideable):
+Render modes are instanced of behavior by which *nodeletter will render an existing email template.
+By default, the following are supplied (and are overrideable):

 styleattributes, and compressed, link references are made external

-nodeletter newsletters are created using the Kiwi templating engine, which is itself based on jQuery Templates.
+nodeletter newsletters are created using the Kiwi templating engine.

 Content is derived using